Promo code SPRING2022 will be automatically applied at checkout!

 4) Poor Sleep

-We know that diet can impact sleep, and that poor sleep can negatively affect our blood sugar.
+Studies show that diet can impact sleep, and that poor sleep can negatively affect your blood sugar.
 Sleep can also play an important role in the menstrual cycle.

-In this study, twice as many subjects with delayed sleep phase syndrome reported an irregular menstrual cycle than the control group.
-Premenstrual problems like cramps and mood swings occurred in 69 percent of subjects with the syndrome, compared to 16.67 percent of the control group.
+In this research, premenstrual problems like cramps and mood swings occurred in 69 percent of subjects with the syndrome, compared to 16.67 percent of the control group.

 Another study also found that the menstrual cycle may affect one’s quality of sleep, though the finding was not deemed clinically significant.
 Interestingly, a poor diet seemed to increase the likelihood that someone would sleep poorly during menstruation.